EdgeTX/themes/README.md

-# themes
-Themes directory for third party themes for EdgeTX
+# Themes directory for third party themes for EdgeTX

 *Initial Draft Specification - subject to change!*